gitrdm/gokando/docs/api-reference/minikanren.md

 ### Version

-Version represents the current version of the GoKando miniKanren implementation.
+Version represents the current version of the gokanlogic miniKanren implementation.

 ```go